 You can often find this sun-loving changeable lizard basking on shrubs and walls.
 The one above is a female.
 You can get quite close to them – they will look at you and cock their heads, but eventually, scurry up a tree or into a bush.
 They have teeth that are designed for gripping and not tearing.
 Their prey (such as grasshoppers) are swallowed whole, after being stunned by shaking them about.

 You can often see males brightening their red heads and doing “push-ups”.
 Each tries to attract a female by inflating his throat and drawing attention to his handsomely coloured head.
 See how the male and female differ (the bright orange one is the male).
-Unlike other lizards, they do not drop their tails (autotomy), and they are whiplike – very long, stiff and pointy.
+Unlike other lizards in Hong Kong, they do not drop their tails (autotomy), and they are whiplike – very long, stiff and pointy.

 When we think of wildlife in Hong Kong, we don’t often think of spiders, though this is a beautiful creature!
 The golden orb weaver is a common sight when walking on the trails, especially in the summer months.
 Look closely in its huge web and you will see multiple tiny red males, who often end up as a meal during mating!
 Prey insects, small birds and bats that blunder into the sticky lines are stunned by a quick bite and then wrapped in silk.